 3. Being mistreated is the most important condition of mortality, for eternity itself depends on how we view those who mistreat us. ∼ Grandpa (33)

-Comment: A powerful and formative statement about the importance of forgiving those who offend us!
+Comment: A powerful and formative statement about the importance of forgiving those who knowingly and unknowingly offend us!